 There are just too many unanswered questions that through a shadow over this company

-Is The Body Shop Legitimate?
+Is The Body Shop an MLM?

-The question of legitimacy comes in when the company switched from the traditional business style and adopting an MLM strategy.
+The question of legitimacy comes in when the company switched from the traditional business style and adopted an MLM strategy.
 There was no financial need to make this switch and the operation of this business style is certainly questionable as possibly unethical.

 It may not be nice but our first thought would be for you to shop at the store or website and forget the sales reps.
 Not that we want to be mean to those people but you get better deals at the former and you may motivate the sales reps to get better employment that treats them like humans.